ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 2. The system matches the e-mail id in the input parameter with the phone no of the individual in the auth DB based on the mapped UIN/VID
 3. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
 4. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“pi->email”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->email, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
 5. The system proceeds to execute Notification -SMS/E-mail.
-Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_
+Please refer wiki for to know more about the type error messages based on scenario.
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **H. Match gender of the individual in the database so that the individual is authenticated**

 The system receives authentication request from TSP with the parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, Id, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, gender of the Individual.
-_**Please refer Git for more details on the parameters.
-Gender data validation**_
+Please refer Git for more details on [**data definition**](https://github.com/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
 2. The system matches the Gender in the input parameter with the Gender of the individual in the auth DB based on the mapped UIN/VID
 3. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
 4. Provides UIN token, idType, indication of type of attribute was used for Auth (“pi->gender”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->gender, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
 5. The system proceeds to execute Notification - SMS/E-mail.
-Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **I. Match DOB of the individual in the database so that the individual is authenticated**

-The system receives authentication request from TSP with the parameters: id, Con, reqTime, transaction id, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, dob of the Individual. _**Please refer Git for more details on the parameters.**_
+The system receives authentication request from TSP with the parameters: id, Con, reqTime, transaction id, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, dob of the Individual.
+Please refer Git for more details on [**data definition**](https://github.com/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
 2. The system matches the DOB in the input parameter with the dob of the individual in the auth DB based on the mapped UIN/VID
 3. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
 4. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“pi->dob”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->dob, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
 5. The system proceeds to execute Notification SMS/E-mail.
-Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **J. Support country specific address ID attributes for an individual**

 **(i) Complete Address and Exact Match**

-The system receives authentication service request with the parameters: id, Con, reqTime, txnId, UA code, API_Version, MUA_Licensekey, MSA_license key, idType, Id, ad, fad, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, msPri = E (Exact), langPri, addrSec, msSec = E (Exact), langSec _**Please refer Git for more details on the parameters**_
+The system receives authentication service request with the parameters: id, Con, reqTime, txnId, UA code, API_Version, MUA_Licensekey, MSA_license key, idType, Id, ad, fad, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, msPri = E (Exact), langPri, addrSec, msSec = E (Exact), langSec Please refer Git for more details on [**data definition**](https://github.com/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
 2. Validates if the addrPri in the i/p parameter is same as the Address (saved in the primary language) against the mapped UIN/VID of the resident in the auth database
 3. Validates if the addrSec in the i/p parameter is same as the Address (saved in the secondary language) against the mapped UIN/VID of the resident in the auth database
 4. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
 5. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“Id->Name_Primary” or/and “Id->Name_Secondary”, fad->addrPri or/and fad->addrSec, etc, fad, Bio, Bio_Type, pin, OTP) and what attribute matched (“Id->Name_Prim” or/and “Id->Name_Second”, fad->addrPri, or/and fad->addrSec, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, API_Version, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
 6. The system proceeds to execute Notification SMS/E-mail.
-Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **(ii) Address as individual line items and Complete Match**